Jaffray baronets

 The Jaffray Baronetcy, of Skilts in the Parish of Studley in the County of Warwick, is a title in the Baronetage of the United Kingdom.
 It was created on 8 October 1892 for the journalist and newspaper proprietor John Jaffray.
 He was the co-founder of the Birmingham Post and Birmingham Mail.

-The second Baronet was High Sheriff of Warwickshire in 1906.
-The fourth Baronet, Sir William Edmund Jaffray, was a Colonel in the Warwickshire Yeomanry and a deputy lieutenant of Warwickshire.
+The 2nd Baronet was High Sheriff of Warwickshire in 1906.
+The 4th Baronet, Sir William Edmund Jaffray, was a Colonel in the Warwickshire Yeomanry and a deputy lieutenant of Warwickshire.

-The fifth and present baronet succeeded to the title as an infant on his father's death.
+The 5th Baronet succeeded to the title as an infant on his father's death.
 He was educated at Eton and in 1981 married Cynthia Ross Corrington, a daughter of John Corrington III, of Montreal.
-They have three sons and a daughter and are divorced.
-The heir to the baronetcy is Nicholas Gordon Alexander Jaffray, born 1982.
+They had three sons and a daughter but later divorced.
+Nicholas Gordon Alexander Jaffray (born 1982) became the 6th Baronet, upon the death of his father in 2026.